FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/Chaincode.md

 ## Installing Chaincode

+Before a chaincode can be installed, it must be packaged correctly.
+To see how this is done, refer to the [chaincode reference section](./ReferenceMaterial/ChaincodeReference.md).

+The Hyperledger Fabric API enables interaction with the various nodes in a blockchain network -- the peers, orderers and MSPs -- and it also allows one to package, install, instantiate and upgrade chaincode on the endorsing peer nodes.
+The Hyperledger Fabric language-specific SDKs abstract the specifics of the Hyperledger Fabric API to facilitate application development, though it can be used to manage a chaincode’s lifecycle.
+Additionally, the Hyperledger Fabric API can be accessed directly via the CLI.

+We provide four commands to manage a chaincode’s lifecycle: package, install, instantiate, and upgrade.
+In a future release, we are considering adding stop and start transactions to disable and re-enable a chaincode without having to actually uninstall it.
+After a chaincode has been successfully installed and instantiated, the chaincode is active (running) and can process transactions via the invoke transaction.
+A chaincode may be upgraded any time after it has been installed.

-Chaincode functions at the channel level but must be installed at the peer level (on the peers that endorse transactions relevant to that chaincode).
+Chaincodes physically run in Docker containers and function at the channel level.
+Chaincode must also be installed on the endorsing peers in a channel.

 Channels can have multiple chaincodes/smart contracts functioning on it simultaneously and every endorsing peer node of a channel that will run your chaincode must have it installed.

 If a peer is not endorsing it will still write transactions to its copy of the channel ledger.
+It will not be executing the chaincode.
+However, they can still validate and commit the transactions to the ledger.

 Chaincode should only be installed on endorsing peer nodes of the owning members of the chaincode to protect the confidentiality of the chaincode logic from other members on the network.
-Those members without the chaincode can’t be the endorsers of the chaincode’s transactions; that is, they can’t execute the chaincode.
-However, they can still validate and commit the transactions to the ledger.

-Chaincode can be created by anyone.

 ## Instantiating Chaincode